 The plugin also ships with ‘sticky menu’ functionality, which means it remains anchored to the top of the screen, even as a visitor scrolls down the page.
 And, when Hero Menu detects visitors using smaller devices, it will automatically condense the menus to something more mobile-friendly.

-Which concludes our roundup of the best responsive menu WordPress plugins.
+This concludes our roundup of the best responsive menu WordPress plugins.
 The plugins featured on this list support a variety of menu types — mega menus, vertical menus, mobile-friendly menus, and one-page menus.

 Which one is right for your website?
 Well, that depends.
-Choosing the right menu WordPress plugins is an important decision, as menus serve an important function — navigation — and are a fundamental part of your site’s aesthetic.
+Choosing the right menu WordPress plugins is an important decision, as menus serve an essential function — navigation — and are a fundamental part of your site’s aesthetic.
 In other words, take your time and make sure you get this decision right.

-On the other hand, the vertical-style menus are ideal for websites that need to maximize the use of space.
+On the other hand, vertical-style menus are ideal for websites that need to maximize the use of space.
 The menu is hidden behind a toggle, meaning your content fills the whole screen — perfect for websites featuring a full-screen image or video.

 With free menu WordPress plugins in each category, my recommendations is to try a few different menu styles to see which one you prefer.
 Then, when you know which style you like, evaluate some of the premium options to determine which plugin you’re going to use going forward.
 With many extra features and functionalities, the premium options are a cut above the free ones.